 What we don’t: Falls short of Garmin’s other units for navigation.

 The first product release after Garmin’s purchase of DeLorme was an updated version of the popular inReach emergency device.
 The original inReach Explorer blended rudimentary navigation with DeLorme’s well-known SOS and satellite messenger capabilities.
-Now, the device can be considered a true handheld GPS: the screen has grown from 1.8 to 2.4 inches (larger than the eTrex above) and the Explorer+ model comes with preloaded 24K maps.
-For those looking for the security of an SOS service, off the grid 2-way messaging, and GPS navigation, the Explorer+ is the one to get.
+Now, the device can be considered a true handheld GPS: the screen has grown from 1.8 to 2.4 inches (larger than the eTrex above), and the Explorer+ model comes with preloaded 24K maps.
+For those looking for the security of an SOS service, off-the-grid two-way messaging, and GPS navigation, the Explorer+ is the one to get.

 While the built-in 24K maps represent a significant step, the inReach Explorer’s mapping and user interface still is a DeLorme product and falls short of a modern Garmin handheld.
 Moreover, the inReach has limited internal memory, doesn't include a slot for microSD cards, and its platform can’t accommodate some map types (including Garmin’s maps).
 If you’re looking to combine GPS and SOS capabilities into one unit, there's a lot to like here, and we’re hopeful that Garmin will give the inReach a needed boost in usability.
 For a simplified and much smaller alternative, check out the Garmin inReach Mini.